cannlytics/cannlytics/README.md

 GOOGLE_APPLICATION_CREDENTIALS=path/to/your/service/account.json
 ```

 2.6.
-Finish by creating a `.firebasesrc` in the root directory with your Firebase hosting references.
+Finish by creating a `.firebasesrc` in the root directory with your [Firebase Hosting] references.
 For example

 ```json
 {